 - Other immune-suppressing medicines, such as cyclosporine and cyclophosphamide.

 Nephrotic syndrome can lead to other problems that may need treatment, including high blood pressure, blood clots, and high cholesterol or triglycerides.
 You might need medicines to treat these problems, such as:

 - Blood pressure medicines to lower blood pressure and help protect the kidneys.

 - Water pills (diuretics).
 These help reduce fluid buildup in the body and lower blood pressure.

 Young children who get treatment usually get better and have no lasting problems.
 Often treatment is not as successful in older children and adults.
 If your symptoms are severe or they come back, you may need treatment for months to years, or even for the rest of your life.

 If treatment doesn't stop the kidney damage, you may develop chronic kidney disease.

-- Get a flu shot each year.
-And get any other immunizations your doctor recommends.
+- Get an influenza (flu) vaccine each year.
+And get any other vaccines your doctor suggests.

 - Cut down on salt.
 This can reduce the amount of water your body retains.